Twitter Hides Trump's Tweet About Minneapolis, Saying It Glorifies Violence

 The president's tweets about the situation in Minneapolis and Twitter's response to it bring to a head two major stories that have dominated the news this week.

 In the first, a white officer appears to shove Floyd's face into the pavement with his knee for at least seven minutes on Monday evening.
 Several minutes into the video, Floyd's pleas for help go quiet.
 Floyd was reported dead later that night.

-The Minneapolis Police Department swiftly fired the four police officers shown in the disturbing video.
+The Minneapolis Police Department swiftly fired the four officers shown in the disturbing video.
 The U.S. Justice Department said it has made the investigation into Floyd's death "a top priority."
-But protesters weren't placated.
+But some protesters weren't placated.
 The 3rd Precinct police building in Minneapolis was set on fire Thursday night.
-Gov. Tim Walz signed an executive order activating the Minnesota National Guard to help restore peace.
+Gov. Tim Walz signed an executive order activating the Minnesota National Guard.

-In the second story, Twitter fact-checked a tweet by Trump that said mail-in voting leads to fraud, prompting the president to sign an executive order Thursday aimed at limiting the broad legal protections enjoyed by social media companies.
+In the second story, Twitter fact-checked a Trump tweet that said mail-in voting leads to fraud, prompting the president to sign an executive order Thursday aimed at limiting the broad legal protections social media companies enjoy.
 But legal experts said they doubt the move would have any practical effect on the tech giants.

-Prior to this week, Twitter had not fact-checked the president, nor hidden any of his messages on the platform.
+Before this week, Twitter had not fact-checked the president or hidden any of his messages on the platform.

+Trump's tweet on violence against protesters in Minnesota also highlights the discrepancy between what form of demonstrations the president and his allies deem appropriate versus others.

+Earlier this month, when armed protesters stormed the Michigan statehouse demanding that Gov. Gretchen Whitmer lift coronavirus mitigation measures, Trump criticized the governor and endorsed the protesters' actions as a response to the frustrations from the emotional and financial tolls of the pandemic.